mcorino/wxRuby3-shapes/README.md

 **wxruby3/shapes** (Wx::SF) is a pure Ruby software library/framework based on wxRuby3 which allows
-easy development of software applications manipulating graphical objects (shapes) like various CASE tools, technological processes modeling tools, etc. This library is a pure Ruby port of the excellent [wxShapesFramework](https://sourceforge.net/projects/wxsf/) C++ library based on wxWidgets.
+easy development of software applications manipulating graphical objects (shapes) like various CASE tools, technological processes modeling tools, etc. This library is a pure Ruby implementation based on the excellent [wxShapesFramework](https://sourceforge.net/projects/wxsf/) C++ library based on wxWidgets.

-The library consists of several classes encapsulating so called 'Shape canvas' (visual GUI control used for management of included diagrams; it supports serialization/ deserialization to files (currently supported formats are JSON and YAML), clipboard and drag&drop operations with diagram components, undo/redo operations, diagram export to BMP files, etc), printing (and previewing) and a standard collection of diagram components (basic rectangular and elliptic shapes, line and curve shape, polygonal shapes, static and in-place editable text, bitmap images, etc).
+The library consists of several classes encapsulating a so called 'Shape canvas' (visual GUI control used for management of diagrams) providing the following features:

+- Create charts (diagrams) interactively in your wxRuby3 applications
+- Serialize/deserialize charts to file or any io stream in multiple formats (currently supported formats are JSON and YAML)
+- Support for Clipboard operations (Cut/Paste) and Drag&Drop of diagram components (shapes)
+- Support for Undo/Redo operations
+- Support for alignment of diagram components.
+- Support for printing of diagrams (including preview)
+- Support for diagram export to bitmap (any supported type)
+- Support for Thumbnail view of diagram
+- A standard collection of diagram components
+  - Shapes: basic rectangular, square, circle, ellipse, rounded rectangle, grid, flexible grid, text, editable text, polygonal, diamond, bitmap
+  - Lines: straight, curved, orthogonal, rounded orthogonal
+  - Line arrows: solid, open, diamond, circle
+- Highly customizable and extendable

-The shape framework (and shape canvas) allows to define relationship between various shape types (for example which shape can be a child of another one, which shape types can be connected together by which connection type, how do various connections look like, etc) and provides ability to interactively design diagrams composited of those shape objects.
+The shape framework (and shape canvas) allows to define the relationship between various shape types (for example which shape can be a child of another one, which shape types can be connected together by which connection type, how do various connections look like, etc) and provides an extensive set of events for customizing the interactive creation of diagrams.

 More over, the library source code is pure Ruby based on wxRuby3 GUI toolkit, so it will run on any platform that supports Ruby and wxRuby3.